About the Gardens

 The Forestiere Underground Gardens were designated a CALIFORNIA REGISTERED HISTORICAL LANDMARK in 1979.
 It is also listed on the National Register of Historic Sites.

 The site has been featured in the New York Times, the Los Angeles Times, AAA Via Magazine, Sunset Magazine, Enjoy Magazine and on television in HGTV's Xtreme Gardens and Huell Howser's California's Gold (episode 509).
-Most recently, the Forestiere Underground Gardens was the subject of an episode of the show Strange Inheritance.
+Most recently, the Forestiere Underground Gardens was the subject of an episode of the show Strange Inheritance and part of a feature on National Public Radio.
 The open air museum was on CNN.com's list of World's Coolest Underground Attractions, and is in Life's book Seeing is Believing.